Hope for Mothers When Life Feels Hard

 In motherhood, we no doubt will come to the end of ourselves at different times and in different ways, and there we must cling to something.
 We look to each other for hope, but too often, in those moments, we fail to preach the gospel or proclaim to character of God to ourselves or those in our lives.

 A Mother’s Shifty and Unsure Hope

-Or “This too shall pass,” we say.
+“It will get easier” or “This too shall pass,” we say.

 There is an air of age-old wisdom when experienced-mothers encourage new-mothers with these words.
 Sometimes young moms just need to simmer down, exercise some patience and endurance, and let things play out before determining that their life is officially over.